xiuqiao/KoalaAdDemoApp/README_EN.md

     android:theme="@android:style/Theme.Translucent" />
 ```

-If you need to use the Koala advertising wall, you need to add
+If you need to use the Koala advertising wall, you should add
 ```java
 <activity
     android:name="com.xinmei.adsdk.nativeads.AppWall"